Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: Nonattracted lines

-Here is a rough outline of the proof.
-We use a geometric model for $f'$ and $H'_u$, in particular the surface $S$ and the pseudo-Anosov mapping class~$\theta \in \MCG(S)$ which are part of the geometric model.
-We also use Proposition~\refGM{PropGeomLams} which identifies the unstable and stable laminations $\Lambda^u,\Lambda^s$ of $\theta$ with $\Lambda^+_\phi$, $\Lambda^-_\phi$ respectively.
-For each line $\gamma$ of height~$u$ in $G'$, we shall define a canonical decomposition of~$\gamma$ as an alternating concatenation of ``overpaths'' and ``underpaths''.
-Roughly speaking an overpath is a subpath that begins and ends with edges of $H'_u$, that has a homotopy pullback to the surface $S$, and that is maximal with respect to these properties.
-An overpath can be a finite subpath of $\gamma$, a subray, or the whole line.
-We show that overpaths have disjoint interiors, and we define underpaths to be the components of the complements of the interiors of the overpaths.
-We show that this ``over--under'' decomposition is natural with respect to the action of~$f'$, which is captured by the slogan ``the iterates of an overpath of $\gamma$ are overpaths of the iterates of $\gamma$''.
-Combining this with the hypothesis that $\gamma$ is not weakly attracted to $\Lambda^+_\phi$ under iteration of~$\phi$, we shall conclude that the homotopy pullbacks to $S$ of the overpaths of $\gamma$ are not weakly attracted to $\Lambda^u$ under iteration of $\theta$.
-Combining this with an application of Nielsen-Thurston theory (Proposition~\refGM{PropNTWA}) we will by a case analysis derive strong consequences on the structure of the overpath--underpath decomposition of $\gamma$, showing that this structure directly yields one of conclusions~\pref{ItemGFHCIterate}--\pref{ItemGFHCOneRay}.
+\textbf{Strategy of the proof of Lemma~\ref{geometricFullHeightCase}.} For each abstract line $\gamma$ realized in $G'$ with full height~$u$, we shall define a canonical decomposition of~$\gamma$ as an alternating concatenation of ``overpaths'' and ``underpaths''.
+Very roughly speaking an overpath of $\gamma$ is a subpath that begins and ends with edges of $H'_u$, that pulls back to the surface~$S$, and that is maximal with respect to these properties.
+An overpath of $\gamma$ can be a finite subpath, a subray, or the whole line~$\gamma$.
+Distinct overpaths have disjoint interiors, and the underpaths of $\gamma$ are the maximal subpaths disjoint from the interiors of the overpaths.
+When an overpath of $\gamma$ is pulled back to $S$ and straightened with respect to a hyperbolic structure on $S$, the result is called a ``geodesic overpath'', and this can be a finite geodesic path or geodesic ray, in either case intersecting $\bdy S$ precisely in its finite endpoints, or a bi-infinite geodesic line.
+From the hypothesis that $\gamma$ is not weakly attracted to $\Lambda^+_\phi$ under iteration of $\phi$, one shows that none of the geodesic overpaths of $\gamma$ are weakly attracted to unstable geodesic lamination of the pseudo-Anosov homeomorphism of the geometric model.
+By applying Nielsen--Thurston theory (Proposition~\refGM{PropNTWA}) one shows that these geodesic overpaths all have a certain form, the key feature being that they do not cross the stable geodesic lamination, from which the desired form of $\gamma$ given in Lemma~\ref{geometricFullHeightCase} is deduced.

-In order to formalize overpath--underpath decompositions we use the peripheral Bass-Serre tree $F_n \act T$ associated to a geometric model as a bookkeeping device.
-We begin with a review of these topics from \PartOne.
+Formalizing this strategy requires a lot of descriptive work, leading up to the statement of Lemma~\ref{LemmaOverpathsAttraction} which gives the form of the ``geodesic overpaths'' alluded to above.
+After Lemma~\ref{LemmaOverpathsAttraction} is stated and proved, we will apply it complete the proof of Lemma~\ref{geometricFullHeightCase}.

-\textbf{Geometric model.} In our present context where $H'_u$ is the top stratum, a geometric model for $f'$ and $H'_u$ (given in Definition~\refGM{DefGeomModel}) is the same thing as a weak geometric model (Definitions~\refGM{DefWeakGeomModel}).
+In order to describe overpath--underpath decompositions we use the peripheral Bass-Serre tree $F_n \act T$ associated to a geometric model as a bookkeeping device.
+We turn next to a review of these topics from \PartOne.